pococms/poco/pages/glossary.md

 ### Defining a global theme on the home page

 The home page lets you define a global [theme](#theme) for the entire site.
-If you add `global-theme:` followed by the theme name to the front matter as shown below, all pages of your site will default to the global theme without your having to specify it on each page.
+If you add `globaltheme:` followed by the theme name to the front matter as shown below, all pages of your site will default to the global theme without your having to specify it on each page.
 For example, this defines `wide` as the global theme: